-Chemotaxis was stimulated by NAC, especially with the highest concentrations.
-Similar results were obtained in macrophages from adult mice (Del Rio et al. 1998, Puerto et al. 2002, Victor and De la Fuente 2002).
-Several studies have found a relation between supplementation and deficiency of antioxidants, and the increase or decrease of chemotaxis, respectively (Bendich 1989,De la Fuente et al. 2000).
+Chemotaxis was stimulated by NAC, especially in the highest concentrations.
+Similar results were obtained in the macrophages from adult mice (Del Rio et al. 1998, Puerto et al. 2002, Victor and De la Fuente 2002).
+Several studies have found a relation between the supplementation and deficiency of antioxidants, and the increase or decrease of chemotaxis, respectively (Bendich 1989, De la Fuente et al. 2000).
 In addition, NAC administration to postmenopausal women, which showed a decreased chemotaxis of peripheral blood neutrophils, increased this function (Arranz et al. 2008).
-Moreover, in prematurely ageing mice, with a decreased chemotaxis in the peritoneal macrophages, the administration of diet with NAC increases this function (Puerto et al. 2002, Guayerbas et al. 2005).
-These effects could be due to a direct action of NAC on phagocytic cells from old subjects, since in the present study we have observed an increase of chemotaxis in presence of NAC in vitro.
-This stimulation of chemotaxis in macrophages from animals with an oxidative stress situation and a decreased chemotaxis was also found in cells from adult mice with a lethal endotoxic shock, in which NAC acted decreasing the high activation of NFkB caused by endotoxin in the immune cells (Victor and De la Fuente 2002,2003, Victor et al. 2005).
+Moreover, in prematurely ageing mice, with a decreased chemotaxis in the peritoneal macrophages, the